inProgress-team/BlueStormJS/README.md

 You need NodeJS 0.11.9 as KoaJS do.

     $ (install NVM)

     $ nvm install 0.11.9
     $ nvm alias default 0.11.9
     $ nvm use default

     $ npm install # install dependencies

+## TRY

-Then try it out with a test project
+You can try any test project available in src/app_test

     $ cd src/app_test/{anyapp}
     $ node cli.js